 How the food processing industry is adapting

-As you can see, the bakery industry is constantly evolving.
-But if a bakery or baked good manufacturer isn’t changing as well, they’ll fall by the wayside.
+The bakery industry is constantly evolving so if a bakery or baked good manufacturer isn’t changing as well, they’ll fall by the wayside.
 That’s why we spoke to Roberto Cardone from Cucina Classica to get insight into how they’re adapting:

 Consumers are also demanding higher food experiences from their supermarket.
 As manufacturers, we are needing to put our best foot forward in creating these experiences through constant innovation and being at the cutting edge of product trends.”